CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router pbr map \<pbr-map-id\> rule \<rule-id\> action vrf \<vrf-name\>

-Configures the VRF you want to apply to the policy map.
+Sets the VRF you want to apply to the policy map.
 If you do not set a VRF, the rule uses the VRF table set for the interface.

 **Usage**